 Leukemia is a cancer of the blood and bone marrow, a malignancy that causes an abnormal production of certain blood cells.
 As the unhealthy blood cells crowd out healthy ones, blood function begins to falter and you may notice physical symptoms.
 The disease may get worse quickly if you have a type known as acute leukemia; the disease may progress slowly and get worse over time if you have chronic leukemia, according to the National Institute of Health.
-Regardless of which type you have, if you notice a collection of these subtle symptoms of leukemia, see your health care-provider for an evaluation.
-Here are other symptoms of cancer that are commonly ignored.
+Regardless of which type you have, if you notice a collection of these subtle leukemia symptoms, see your health care provider for an evaluation.
+Make sure you know the other symptoms of cancer that women commonly ignore.

 Fatigue and weakness

-Fatigue and weakness are the most common symptoms of leukemia, according to Mark Levis, MD, PhD, the director of the leukemia program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center.
+Fatigue and weakness are the most common leukemia symptoms, according to Mark Levis, MD, PhD, the director of the leukemia program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center.
 These signs are often caused by anemia (a deficiency of red blood cells), which only compounds the physical exhaustion.
 In both chronic and acute cases, you may experience a range from slight fatigue to extreme physical weakness, but in all cases, the symptoms only worsen over time.
 “It creeps up on people, that’s the problem,” says Dr. Levis.
-Here are some of the myths about cancer you can ignore.
+Here are some of the 50 cancer myths you need to stop believing.